-The term “Japanophile” goes back to the end of the 18th century and the beginning of the 19th century.
-Before Japan became more open to foreign trade, (read about the Edo Period).
-Carl Peter Thunberg and Philipp Franz von Siebold helped to introduce Japanese flora, works of art and other objects to Europe, which increased interest.
+The term “Japanophile” dates back to the late 18th and early 19th centuries.
+Before Japan became more open to foreign trade, (read about the Edo period).
+Carl Peter Thunberg and Philipp Franz von Siebold helped introduce Japanese flora, artwork and other objects to Europe, which increased interest.

 In the first decade of the 20th century, several British writers praised Japan.
-In 1904, for example, Beatrice Webb wrote that Japan was a "rising star of human self-control and enlightenment".
-And he praised the “innovative collectivism” of the Japanese and the “strange” propensity and open mind of their “enlightened professional elite”.
+In 1904, for example, Beatrice Webb wrote that Japan was a "rising star of human self-control and enlightenment."
+He praised the “innovative collectivism” of the Japanese and the “strange” propensity and open-mindedness of their “enlightened professional elite”.

-HG Wells likewise named his samurai elite A Modern Utopia.
-This was partly a result of the decline in British industrial primacy, with Japan and Germany increasing comparatively.
+HG Wells similarly styled his samurai's elite A Modern Utopia.
+In part, this was a result of the decline of British industrial primacy, with Japan and Germany increasing comparatively.

-Germany was seen as a close threat, but Japan was seen as a potential ally.
-The British sought efficiency as a solution to productivity issues.
-This interest, however, ended with the First World War.
+Germany was seen as a proximate threat, but Japan was seen as a potential ally.
+The British looked for efficiency as a solution to productivity issues.
+This interest, however, ended with World War I.

 If you only watch anime, read light novels and manga, that's fine, you're still an Otaku at least in the West.
-But if you're like us, who have a greater interest than just that, it's time to change the title.
-Even why you call yourself Otaku, it will not always be well regarded.
+But if you're like us, who have a greater interest than just that, it's time to change your title.
+Even why calling yourself Otaku won't always be well seen.
 Especially when visiting Japan.

-Incredibly, the term, although it perfectly describes some types of people, is not as well known.
-Perhaps because it is an English term, "otakus” in love with Japan, tend to reject each other.
-Not to mention that the pronunciation is strange and difficult.
+Amazingly, the term despite perfectly describing some types of people, is not so well known.
+Perhaps because it is an English term, the “otakus” in love with Japan tend to reject themselves.
+Not to mention that the pronunciation is weird and difficult.

-In reality there is another term besides Otaku and Japanophile which is weeabo and contains several similarities.
+There is actually another term besides Otaku and Japanophile which is weeabo and contains several similarities.
 The difference is that Otaku and weeabo are pejorative and negative.
-I believe that it is best not to call yourself anything.
+I think it's best not to call yourself anything.

 Of course, no one is forcing anyone to do anything.
-But anyway, it's up to you.
-If you have any questions, suggestions or anything like that, just leave it there in the comments.
-Thanks for reading the article so far, bye.
+But in the end, it's up to you.
+If you have any questions, suggestions or anything like that, just leave it in the comments.
+Thanks for reading the article this far, Bye.